Hykaru-kun/discordBot_Yuna/README.md

 # discordBot_Yuna
-a javascript Bot called Yuna
+a Starter Bot called Yuna
+Coded with javascript
+im a new developer who is still learning javascript, i would be happy about your recommendations/help :3